wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 When one visits a browser with HTTPS prefixed to the URL; the browser will attempt to validate the server's certificate to make sure they're really who they say they are.

-mTLS upholds this Zero Trust paradigm, extending typical service-side SSL by _also_ requiring the client to present its certificates for validation as part of the TLS handshake.
+mTLS upholds this zero-trust paradigm, extending typical service-side SSL by _also_ requiring the client to present its certificates for validation as part of the TLS handshake.

 ## About the example